How we plan to grow your profits

 As a scientist, Karl had already carried out A/B tests and multivariate tests on large-scale industrial processing plants.
 It was clear to him that the opportunity for using the same techniques on web marketing could be absolutely huge.

-So, they spent the next few months carrying out a crazy number of A/B tests.
-And, as the graph shows, the sales sky-rocketed.
+They spent the next few months carrying out many A/B tests.
+As the graph shows, the sales sky-rocketed.

-By the following summer, the sales line went off the whiteboard and onto the wall (they refused to rescale the axes).
-They were hoping to have to remove a ceiling tile, but the sales didn’t reach that far.
+By the following summer, the sales line had gone off the whiteboard and onto the wall (they refused to rescale the axes).

-They then wrote an article about what they had been doing, entitled “108 Ways to Use Google Website Optimizer.”
+Then, they wrote an article about what they had been doing, entitled “108 Ways to Use Google Website Optimizer.”
 (Google Website Optimizer was Google’s newly launched A/B-testing tool.)
 The article went viral, and Google contacted them out of the blue, inviting them to become one of the first consulting partners for Google Website Optimizer.
+They subsequently advised Google on how to develop its A/B-testing tool, and they visited Google’s offices to train its team members in how to get great results with the tool.

-Today, CRE has continued to develop its systems, and we have grown many of the world’s most sophisticated web companies, including Amazon, Apple, Google, Facebook, and Dropbox.
+Over the last 17 years, CRE has continued to develop its methodology, and has grown many of the world’s most sophisticated web companies, including Amazon, Apple, Google, Facebook, and Dropbox—and many successful smaller companies.

-To see what’s possible with conversion, we encourage you to view our video testimonials and case studies.
+To see what’s possible with conversion rate optimization (CRO), we encourage you to view our video testimonials and case studies.
 They describe how we grew the businesses and the results they had.
 It’s amazing what’s possible with conversion.

-At Conversion Rate Experts, we focus on the Pareto Principle (often known as the 80/20 Rule), which describes how, in most systems, 80% of the outputs come from only 20% of the inputs.
+At CRE, we focus on the Pareto Principle (often known as the 80/20 Rule), which describes how, in most systems, 80% of the outputs come from only 20% of the inputs.

 In other words, 80% of your results come from only 20% of your efforts.